Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 - Severely Underpenetrated with Significant White Space

-Why Tactile’s TAM Estimates Are Overstated by over 15x
+Why Tactile’s TAM Estimates Are Overstated By Over 15x

 While Tactile publicly touts a $5bn+ market opportunity, analysis of claims data, published medical studies, and state coverage mandate disclosures suggest the true TAM for the Flexitouch product is only ~$300mm.